juanvico/articles/frontend-test.md

 ## Conclusion

-In my opinion, you have to do as many tests as you feel confident.
+Do as many tests as you feel confident.
 The more things from the reality that you mock, the less confidence you will have.
 It's not a matter of code coverage; it's a matter of confidence.
 Test higher up your tree; instead of testing a specific component, test a hole page with all the components working together.